Asbestos Remediation Contractor: Safety and Compliance for Your Home or Business

 6. Final Inspection and Documentation

 There is also an official final inspection at the end of the remediation process, checking that all the work done is completed to safety standards.
 Your contractor will be preparing documentation of the removal and disposal system, including check results for air exceptional and compliance with regulation.
-This documentation will be invaluable for your information and may even be necessary when selling or renovating the property in years to come.
+This documentation will be invaluable for your and may even be necessary when selling or renovating the property in years to come.

 How to Choose the Right Asbestos Remediation Contractor